Namakuto/JHU-Course-8-Machine-Learning/README.md

-# Machine-Learning
+### Refer to the "predictreport" files within this repo for the assignment.

-Course 8 in the John Hopkins Data Science Specialization
+Part of the "Data Science" Coursera Specialization, Course 8, from John Hopkins